 What does this mean?
 Having an iFrame has, in theory, no direct impact on your search ranking factor.

-However, this blog does not stop there!
+However, this blog does not stop here!
 Indeed, an iFrame can have an indirect impact on your SEO strategy.

-The positive effect of an iFrame on SEO
+The positive effect of an iFrame on search engines

-The goal of search engines is to provide its users with the most relevant and useful information possible to visitors who make a search.
-A good search result is one that makes it possible for the visitor to locate what they are searching for in a prompt and effective manner.
+The goal of search engines is to provide their users with the most relevant and useful information possible to visitors who make a search.
+A good search engine optimization result makes it possible for the search engines and the visitor to locate what they are searching for in a prompt and effective manner.

-An increase in time spent on your site
+An increase in time spent on your web pages

 Decrease your bounce rate